gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 }
 ```

-It is also possible to declare [vmware-gemfire-short-name]'s
+It is also possible to declare GemFire's
 [org.apache.geode.pdx.ReflectionBasedAutoSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html)
 as a bean definition in a Spring context.

-Alternatively, you should use [spring-data-gemfire-name]'s more robust
+Alternatively, you should use Spring Data for VMware GemFire's more robust
 [org.springframework.data.gemfire.mapping.MappingPdxSerializer](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html),
 which uses Spring Data mapping metadata and infrastructure applied to
 the serialization process for more efficient handling than reflection